BolachinhaAmericana/FinalBioinformaticsProject/README.md

 for genes in genoma:
-  print('Obrigado, Thank you, You migth need be able to take Excalibur from the stone') print('Buzzer Fireman!') print('Made The Force Be With You')
+  print('Obrigado, Thank you, You migth need be able to take Excalibur from the stone') print('Buzzer Fireman!') print('May The Force Be With You')
 ```